Lake View, Chicago: Primary and secondary schools

 Residents are served by Chicago Public Schools.

 Zoned K-8 schools serving the area include Agassiz, Greeley, Hamilton, Ravenswood, Nettelhorst, Blaine, and Burley.

 Most residents are zoned to Lake View High School while some are zoned to Lincoln Park High School.

 The magnet schools Inter-American Magnet School (IAMS) and Hawthorne Scholastic Academy are in Lakeview.

 Libraries

 As one of the most populated community areas in the city of Chicago, Lakeview has many outlets for education.
-The John Merlo Branch of the Chicago Public Library houses one of the city's largest collections of gay, lesbian, bisexual and transgender literature and large collections called the African American Heritage Collection, Chicago History Collection, Judaica Collection, and Large Print Collection.
+The John Merlo Branch of the Chicago Public Library (CPL) houses one of the city's largest collections of gay, lesbian, bisexual and transgender literature and large collections called the African American Heritage Collection, Chicago History Collection, Judaica Collection, and Large Print Collection.
 The Chicago Public Library classifies Merlo's Drama and Theatre Collection as very large in size compared to other branches.
 Although not in Lakeview proper, the Conrad Sulzer Regional Library is host to a special Ravenswood–Lakeview Historical Collection.
+CPL also states that the Uptown Branch in Uptown provides services to people in Lake View.